tundish/blue_monday_78/bluemonday78/justin_19780116_fired/desparation.rst

 [BARMAN]_

     Oh yes.
-Keeps forever, will Babycham.
+Keeps forever, does Babycham.
 But they changed the label a little while back.
 These are the old style, that's all.

 [DRINKER_2]_